ember-learn/ember-blog/source/2020-02-28-the-ember-times-issue-137.md

 This redesign has been a long time in the making and has invovled a lot of work from the people across the Ember teams and the Ember community.
 Big shout outs to everyone involved in the effort, especially [Mel Sumner @melsumner](https://github.com/MelSumner) and [Chris Manson @mansona](https://github.com/mansona)! 🎉🎉🎉 It's super exciting to see this modern vision of the website come to life.

-If you are enjoying the new website and would like to help make all the Ember web properties have a consistent design, please let the Learning Team know on Discord in the #dev-ember-learning channel.
+If you are enjoying the new website and would like to help make all the Ember web properties have a consistent design, please let the Learning Team know on Discord in the #dev-ember-learning channel on [Discord chat](https://discordapp.com/invite/emberjs).

 If you notice anything wrong with the website please also feel free to open an issue in either the [main website repo](https://github.com/ember-learn/ember-website/) or the [styleguide repo](https://github.com/ember-learn/ember-styleguide) where the components live.